amlucas/stochsim/README.md

-# SSM: Stochastic simulation methods
+# stochsim: Stochastic simulation methods

 A library for simulating stochastic processes that consist of reactions.
 A reaction is described by a list of reactants, products and an associated reaction rate.